-Rudy Giuliani Admits Pressuring Ukraine To Investigate Joe Biden, In Wildly Unhinged ‘CNN’ Interview Thursday
+Rudy Giuliani Admits Pressuring Ukraine To Investigate Joe Biden In Wildly Unhinged ‘CNN’ Interview Thursday

-Less than two hours after The Washington Post published an exclusive report revealing that Donald Trump made a “promise” to the president of Ukraine that triggered an “urgent” whistleblower complaint about that “promise,” Trump’s own lawyer, Rudy Giuliani, admitted that he had pressured the Ukraninian government to investigate Trump’s prospective 2020 Democratic challenger, Joe Biden.
+President Donald Trump’s lawyer, Rudy Giuliani, admitted on Thursday that he had pressured the Ukrainian government to investigate Trump’s prospective 2020 Democratic challenger, Joe Biden.
+This came less than two hours after The Washington Post published an exclusive report revealing that the president made a “promise” to the president of Ukraine that triggered an “urgent” whistleblower complaint.

-Democrats in Congress already had that phone call between Trump and newly elected Ukraine President Volodymyr Zelensky under investigation, as The Inquisitr reported, because they suspect that the call may be connected to Giuliani’s attempts to, as The Post reported, “manipulate the Ukrainian government into helping Trump’s reelection campaign.”
-In the bizarre interview, Giuliani appeared to admit that the Democrats’ suspicions are correct.
+Democrats in Congress already had that phone call between Trump and newly elected Ukraine President Volodymyr Zelensky under investigation, as The Inquisitr reported.
+This is because they suspect that the call may be connected to Giuliani’s attempts to, as The Post reported, “manipulate the Ukrainian government into helping Trump’s reelection campaign.”
+In the new interview, Giuliani appeared to admit that the Democrats’ suspicions are correct.

 Until Thursday, Trump had been holding back about $250 million in United States military aid to Ukraine in its ongoing war against Russian-backed separatist forces.
-The refusal to send the promised aid, as well as Trump’s ongoing snub of Zelensky — who has not yet received an invitation to the White House — is seen by experts as part of Trump’s attempt to “strong-arm” the new Ukrainian president into launching a probe of Biden, to discredit the former vice president and give Trump’s reelection prospects a boost, as The Inquisitr reported.
+The refusal to send the promised aid, as well as Trump’s ongoing snub of Zelensky — who has not yet received an invitation to the White House — is seen by experts as part of Trump’s attempt to “strong-arm” the new Ukrainian president into launching a probe of Biden.
+It is alleged that the president is doing this to discredit the former vice president and give his reelection prospects a boost, according to The Inquisitr.

-But when Giuliani appeared with CNN interviewer Chris Cuomo on Thursday, while first denying that he asked the Ukraine government to investigate Biden, within about eight seconds the former New York City mayor reversed himself and declared, “Of course I did,” in response to Cuomo’s repeated question about whether Giuliani pressed Ukraine to probe Biden.
+But when Giuliani appeared with CNN interviewer Chris Cuomo on Thursday, he first denied that he asked the Ukraine government to investigate Biden.
+However, it took only about eight seconds for the former New York City mayor to reverse himself and say, “Of course I did,” in response to Cuomo’s repeated question about whether Giuliani pressed Ukraine to probe Biden.

 CNN's @ChrisCuomo: "Did you ask Ukraine to look into Joe Biden?"@RudyGiuliani: "Of course I did"